laristra/flecsi/flecsi/execution/execution.md

 and the application interface that is intended for production code development.

+# Mesh Coloring

+FleCSI supports the partitioning or *coloring* of meshes through a set of core interface methods that can be accessed by a specialization.
+Using these methods, the specialization can generate the independent entity coloring, and colorings for dependent entities, e.g., a mesh that has a primary or *independent* coloring based on the cell adjacency graph, with the *dependent* coloring of the vertices generated from the cell coloring by applying a rule such as lowest color ownership to assign the vertex owners.

 --------------------------------------------------------------------------------

 <!-- vim: set tabstop=2 shiftwidth=2 expandtab fo=cqt tw=72 : -->